A woman gets help from a cabin host.

 When you want to bring your four-legged friend on an adventure, there are a few things to keep in mind – but don’t let that stop you.

 Waste management beyond accessible roads is a complex issue.
-Those of us who spend time in the delicate mountain environment must work together to make it function.
+Those of us spending time in the sensitive mountain environment need to work together to make it function.
+The most important thing is to minimise the amount of waste and food scraps.
+As a visitor, you are also expected to carry out some of your own rubbish.

 More pages about hiking